rogerdahl/floating-pointer/README.md

 - Using a drag operation to select text is cumbersome without a real mouse.
 Fortunately, even if there is no visible caret, there may be an invisible one.
 So text can be selected as if there is a caret.
 Chrome supports selecting text by clicking at one end of the selection, then holding shift while clicking at the other end.
 Firefox additionally supports creating a selection with one click then using Shift + arrow keys to make the selection.

-  FireFox and Chrome both also have caret browsing modes, which can be toggled on and off with F7.
+  Firefox and Chrome both also have caret browsing modes, which can be toggled on and off with F7.

   In some windows, such as error dialog boxes, you can also try to copy the text without selecting it first, by just clicking in the window and pressing Ctrl+C.